 A legal document that enforces all the rights of the invention, in favor of the inventor, is Patent.
 To make sure that everything is correct inside it is patent proofreading.
-A patent includes claims and all other important information that reserves the rights of the inventor.
+A patent includes claims and all other relevant information that reserves the rights of the inventor.
 In no other way will an individual or business can make use of that invention without the inventor’s consent.
-Patent proofreading means to proofread or check for errors, from a very minute spelling mistake to an invalid specification.
-This is done in the complete patent application to avoid unfavorable consequences, such as application rejection, financial losses, etc.
+Patent proofreading means to proofread or check for errors, from a very little spelling mistake to an invalid specification.
+It is done in the complete patent application to avoid unfavorable consequences, such as application rejection, financial losses, etc.

 - 98% of the issued patents have mistakes